nxt-insurance/nxt_schema/README.md

 - Do we need all off in order to combine multiple schemas?
 - Introduce Coercible error that wraps dry errors
 - Cloning of nodes would not work without configuration <<- Either makes this mandatory / or clone properly!
+- Do not allow to pass lambdas as optional option but provide present node validation instead!

 ## Installation